mayank-prasoon/gamedesign.github.io/_posts/how-to-build-a-dialog-system-without-selling-your-soul/2020-08-29-how-to-build-a-dialog-system-without-selling-your-soul.md

 - You can share JSON file with your team.
 - You can switch engines without fear of losing data
-- You can build external software for your writer or you self to quickly write a story and import it into the game.
+- You can build external software for your writer or yourself to quickly write a story and import it into the game.

 <br>